fluencelabs/gitbook-docs/fluence-js/2_basics.md

 (2) Aqua compiler provides functions which can be directly imported like any normal typescript function.

 (3) A Fluence peer has to be started before running any application in Fluence Network.
 For the vast majority of use cases you should use `Fluence` facade to start and stop the peer.
 The `start` method accepts a parameters object which.
 The most common parameter is the address of the relay node the peer should connect to.
 In this example we are using the first node of the `krasnodar` network.
 If you do not specify the `connectTo` options will only be able to execute air on the local machine only.
-Please keep in mind that the init function is asynchronous
+Please keep in mind that the init function is asynchronous.

 For every exported `service XXX` definition in aqua code, the compiler provides a `registerXXX` counterpart.
 These functions provide a type-safe way of registering callback handlers for the services.
 The callbacks are executed when the appropriate service is called in aqua on the current peer.
 The handlers take form of the object where keys are the name of functions and the values are async functions used as the corresponding callbacks.
-For example in (3) we are registering handler for `HelloWorld` service which outputs it's parameter to the console
+For example in (4) we are registering handlers for `HelloWorld` service functions which outputs it's parameter to the console.
+Please note that the handlers can be implemented in both: synchronous and asynchronous way.
+The handler can be made asynchronous like any other function in javascript: either return a Promise or mark it with async keyword to take advantage of async-await pattern.

 For every exported `func XXX` definition in aqua code, the compiler provides an async function which can be directly called from typescript.
-In (4, 5) we are calling exported aqua function with no arguments.
+In (5, 6) we are calling exported aqua function with no arguments.
 Note that every function is asynchronous.

-(6) You should call `stop` when the peer is no longer needed.
+(7) You should call `stop` when the peer is no longer needed.
 As a rule of thumb all the peers should be uninitialized before destroying the application.

 Let's try running the example: